sfeir-open-source/sfeir-school-nodejs/docs/markdown/11-deployer/01-production.md

-# Environnement de production
+# production environment

-* Signaler Node.js que l'on tourne en production
+* Report Node.js that we are running in production
     * `export NODE_ENV=production`

 <br>